-Inkubus tells the story of a skeleton crew working the final shift at a soon to be demolished police station.
-The night takes a gruesome turn when the demon, Inkubus, calmly walks into the ...
-See full summary »
+This movie tells the story of a skeleton crew working the final shift at a soon to be demolished police station.
+The night takes a gruesome turn when the demon, Inkubus, calmly walks into ...

 Five young adults travel to a special clinic run by the infamous Dr. Andover to treat their phobias.
 One by one their worst fears begin to manifest themselves and intrude into each ...
 See full summary »

-Despite what some people may think, this is not another sequel or another bash at a TV series.
+Despite what some people may think, this is not another sequel, nor another bash at a television series.
 It's more of a game show.
 Freddy hosts and challenges contestants to face their ...
 See full summary »

 Ronald Walter Barker,

-Inkubus tells the story of a skeleton crew working the final shift at a soon to be demolished police station.
+This movie tells the story of a skeleton crew working the final shift at a soon to be demolished police station.
 The night takes a gruesome turn when the demon, Inkubus, calmly walks into the station holding the severed head of a murdered girl.
 Inkubus toys with the crew, allowing himself to be restrained, and begins to proudly confess to his litany of crimes, some dating back to the Middle Ages.
 Why?
-Inkubus has a score to settle with the one detective that almost put him away some thirteen years ago.
+Inkubus has a score to settle with the one detective that almost put him away around thirteen years ago.
 To their dismay, the cops quickly become pawns in Inkubus' brutal crowning achievement of murder, gore, and mayhem.
 They ultimately realize it's his world, they only die in it.

 6 of 10 people found this review helpful.

 Was this review helpful to you?